Chronicles of Chaos (webzine): History

-Chronicles of Chaos was founded by Canadians Gino Filicetti and Adrian Bromley in 1995, and started out in the shape of a monthly e-mail digest.

-In its early years, CoC was one of the few to publish reviews and interviews on the Internet featuring bands such as Eyehategod, Nevermore, Strapping Young Lad and Dimmu Borgir before they were well known, as well as numerous other bands that were popular in the mid-1990s metal underground, including At the Gates, Fear Factory, Dismember, Dissection, Brutal Truth, Napalm Death, Sepultura, Hypocrisy, My Dying Bride, Type O Negative, Cannibal Corpse, Edge of Sanity, Paradise Lost, Amorphis, Morbid Angel, In Flames, Sentenced, Therion, Emperor, Vader, Grimlord, Bolt Thrower, Opeth and Slayer, among others.
-CoC also interviewed the leaders of labels such as Earache Records, Peaceville and The End Records.

 1995–2002

+Chronicles of Chaos was founded by Canadians Gino Filicetti and Adrian Bromley in August 1995, and started out in the shape of a monthly e-mail digest.
+According to the site's official history section, "Gino decided to start a different kind of e-zine that would strive to cut through the bullshit of the music community and provide fans with a true and unbiased opinion of current metal music."
+The first issue, Chronicles of Chaos #1, featured an 8 album reviews (donated by a friend of the zine), a re-cycled interview with Fear Factory by Bromley, a local band interview and a concert review.

 Initially composed of four contributors from Canada and the USA in 1995, the staff eventually reached a stable set of nine writers in 1997, including the first European contributor.
 Near the year 2000, the European contingent was expanded by three new writers, with representatives from the Asian and African continents joining shortly after.
 This led to a core staff of twelve writers in 2002.

 In this period, founder Filicetti retired from his role as contributor, while co-founder Bromley moved on to form his own print publication, Unrestrained!, with fellow CoC contributor Adam Wasylyk.
 Meanwhile, various other writers departed or became part-time contributors due to other engagements.
 Some of Chronicles of Chaos writing staff became contributors to magazines like Metal Hammer, Terrorizer, Unrestrained! and more.
 As a result, the e-mail issues became less regular, with as much as three month gaps.

 Between October 2002 and March 2003 the publication went on an unofficial hiatus for the only time in its history.
 Until 2003, the Chronicles of Chaos website served only as a static repository of plain text back issues, with the latest digest available for hypertext navigation.